Evolving Language Models without Labels: Majority Drives Selection, Novelty Promotes Variation: Introduction

 Hence, we propose \emph{\textbf{EVolution-Oriented and Label-free Reinforcement Learning (\textsc{Evol-RL})}}, a simple objective that combines a stabilizing \emph{\textbf{selection}} signal with an explicit \emph{\textbf{variation}} incentive.
 Concretely, \textsc{Evol-RL} retains the majority-voted answer as the anchor for stability, but adds a novelty-aware reward that scores each sampled solution by how different its reasoning is from other concurrently generated responses (semantic similarity of their reasoning traces).
 This majority-for-stability + novelty-for-exploration rule mirrors the variation–selection principle: \emph{selection prevents drift; novelty prevents collapse}.
 As demonstrated in Figure~\ref{fig:cog_collapse}, \textsc{Evol-RL} successfully averts all symptoms of diversity collapse, fostering a healthy equilibrium between refining known solutions and discovering new ones.
 This balanced approach translates into substantial performance gains, especially in out-of-domain generalization.
 For instance, after training on AIME24, \textsc{Evol-RL} elevates the Qwen3-4B-base model's pass@1 accuracy on the AIME25 benchmark from 4.6\% (TTRL) to 16.4\%, while more than doubling the pass@16 accuracy from 18.5\% to 37.9\%.

 \textbf{Contributions.} (1) We diagnose why majority-only objectives shrink exploration during label-free training and formalize their link to entropy collapse on reasoning tasks.
 (2) We provide a new perspective on label-free learning by framing it as an evolutionary system.
 This view allows us to diagnose diversity collapse as a form of premature convergence and solve it by applying the core evolutionary principle of balancing selection with variation.
 (3) We design a practical novelty-aware reward that complements majority selection and enables stable, label-free improvement.
 Across math benchmarks, \textsc{Evol-RL} reverses the pass@$n$ decline, maintains longer and more informative chains of thought, and improves out-of-domain accuracy, while remaining simple to implement.
-(4) We deliver state-of-the-art results in unsupervised RL training, demonstrating that \textsc{Evol-RL} achieves significant out-of-domain generalization gains where prior methods fail, such as more than tripling pass@1 accuracy and doubling pass@16 accuracy on AIME25 benchmark.
+(4) We deliver state-of-the-art results in unsupervised RL training, demonstrating that \textsc{Evol-RL} achieves significant out-of-domain generalization gains where prior methods fail, such as more than tripling pass@1 accuracy and doubling pass@16 accuracy on AIME25 benchmark. {(5) We provide a theoretical analysis of entropy stabilization in Appendix~\ref{app:theory}.
+We formally prove that while a correctness-only objective allows the optimal policy to collapse onto a single response, our novelty-augmented objective \textit{guarantees} that the optimal policy must distribute probability mass across multiple correct modes, providing a rigorous foundation for the method's stability.}